cowprotocol/learn/content/tutorial/02-advanced-orders/01-eth-flow/01-create-eth-flow/README.md

 1. Copy the ABI from [Gnosisscan](https://gnosisscan.io/address/0x40A50cf069e992AA4536211B23F286eF88752187#code)
 2. Create a new file `ethFlow.abi.json` in the `src` folder
 3. Paste the ABI into the file

-Now that we have the ABI, we can import it into our `run.ts` file:

 ```typescript
 /// file: run.ts